 Protect Your Revenue with Go-to-Market Security

-Cheq Paradome leverages thousands of security challenges to evaluate site traffic in real-time, determine whether a visitor is legitimate, suspicious, or invalid, and take appropriate action in blocking or redirecting that user.
-For paid traffic, Paradome automatically updates IP exclusion lists to reflect the constantly changing threat landscape, saving you valuable time and ad spend.
+CHEQ leverages thousands of security challenges to evaluate site traffic in real-time, determine whether a visitor is legitimate, suspicious, or invalid, and take appropriate action in blocking or redirecting that user.
+For paid traffic, CHEQ automatically updates IP exclusion lists to reflect the constantly changing threat landscape, saving you valuable time and ad spend.

-Book a demo today to see how Cheq Paradome can protect your go-to-market efforts.
+Book a demo today to see how CHEQ can protect your go-to-market efforts.